GluuFederation/docs-casa-prod/docs/source/developer/faq.md

 - `twilio_sms`: The details of a Twilio account to be able to send SMS.
 - `otp`: A configuration file containing key length, algorithm, and number of OTP digits.
 - `super_gluu`: A credentials file that configures the underlying service to send mobile pushes for Android and iOS.
+Optionally a license file to remove advertisements.

 Before attempting the endpoints, make sure the scripts are already running and well configured according to your organization needs.
 Ask your administrator.